AUEB-BALab/ExamQuestionnaireScanner/README.md

 - Place the **course_info.xlsx** file that contains the information for each student that participates in this year's course, in the ```course_info``` directory.
 This **course_info.xlsx** file is provided by the course organizer.
 - Fire up the python script that performs the rest of the steps with the following command:
 ```
-python examQuestionnaireScanner.py
+python examQuestionnaireScanner.py --auto_deploy
 ```
 The aforementioned command will read/write all the necessary files from/to the default directories defined in the application.
 All paths are customizable.
+The ```--auto_deploy``` flag is used to force the tool to read and write to the **course_info.xlsx** file.

 See the help for defining custom paths: ```python examQuestionnaireScanner.py -h```